 No. 10 Iowa earned its first major bowl win in 51 years with a 24-14 victory over No. 9 Georgia Tech to cap the 2009 season.
 At 49 degrees, the game was balmy by Iowa standards, but that was a record low for the Miami-based bowl.
 Adrian Clayborn earned the Orange Bowl’s Most Outstanding Player award with a pair of sacks and nine tackles.

 The NCAA at NCAA.com gives Iowa credit for a share of the 1958 National Championship — back in the era when polls from “experts” decided each year’s champion.
+Iowa’s media guide also credits the Hawkeyes with national championships in 1920, 1921, 1956 and 1960.
 The year’s best team is decided on the field now, but Iowa has yet to earn a playoff spot in the College Football Playoff era.